saubhikdattagithub/mygardenimage/autoupdates/README.md

    - Execution works with passing the package name as first argument
    - Forks the git repo of the package with corresponding repo URL/package names
    - Evaluates the Current_Version of the package from prepare_source file from the package repo.
-   - This consists of fetching the current revision from various patterns in prepare_source like "version=", "version_orig"=, "git src --branch" etc
+   - This consists of fetching the current revision from various patterns in prepare_source like "version=", "version_orig"=, "git src -- branch" etc.
    - Creates debian directory and changelog file for uscan environment in /tmp/work/PACKAGE-TIMESTAMP/ directory
    - Watch file stays customised for each package in the managed repository
    - Uscan executes with customised watch and debiaan/changelog to determine the availability of new version
-   - If no new version found, exits, else if a newer version is found, then edits the prepare_source file with new version determined from uscan run.
+   - If no new version found, exits, else if a newer version is found, then edits the prepare_source file with new version determined from uscan run

 ## 🧰 Proposal for gardenlinux/package-YYYY
   - In existing package-YYYY repositories, we need to include a watch file as a bare minimum